 3. Rainwater Harvesting

-I’m really happy to say that rainwater harvesting is starting to get very popular.
-Increasingly more people want to take advantage of what nature gives them and become less reliant on the municipal water supply.
+I’m thrilled to say that rainwater harvesting is becoming very popular.
+Increasingly, more people want to take advantage of what nature gives them and become less reliant on the municipal water supply.
 Some towns are even encouraging residents to start harvesting rainwater.

-Rainwater harvesting can be as simple as putting a large barrel underneath your drain spouts to collect the rain which normally flows off your roof.
-However, this rain will be filled with debris from your rooftop and will quickly grow mold and bacteria.
+Rainwater harvesting can be as simple as putting a large barrel underneath your drain spouts to collect the rain that flows off your roof.
+However, this rain will fill your rooftop with debris and will quickly grow mold and bacteria.

 The water may be suitable for agriculture, but you won’t be able to use it for drinking.